Updated June 9, 2023

 - Now, as per the below image, you can see that we have mentioned the details we have, Now initially

-we will find the rate of interest per month and then for a year by multiplying it by 12.
+we will find the interest rate per month and then for a year by multiplying it by 12.

 Now you can see from the below image you can see that we have applied the formula for RATE is as